April 4th, 2022

 Catalyze Change: An 8-Step Method for Leveraging Psychedelics, Neuroscience & Integration to Uplevel Your Life with Laura Dawn

-In this solo episode, Laura Dawn dives into the neuroscience of psychedelics, sharing insights from the world’s leading psychedelic researching.
+In this solo episode, Laura Dawn dives into the neuroscience of psychedelics, sharing insights from the world’s leading psychedelic researchers.
 You will learn how you can leverage this understanding to interrupt old patterns and catalyze meaningful change in alignment with who you want to become.

 Free Companion Guide For This Episode